phricardorj/discord-rpc/README.md

 ## How to use?
 To work this RPC, you will first need to run an ``npm i`` and then create an ``.env`` with your ``CLIENT_ID="YOUR_CLIENT_ID_HERE"``, which you can get from the
 Discord Developer Portal.

+### Tip
+The configuration of RPC images is basically done in the Discord Developer Portal.